 Also fill the cells B1 – B2 – B3 with the risk-free rate, % of equity that founders plan to sell at Seed Round, % of equity that founders plan to sell at Series Round.

 The model, assessing the probabilities, will automatically calculate the investment sought levels that you should be entitled to receive at each round and the post-money valuations as well.

 Downsides of the model

-- The main downside of the model relies on the fact that the input data come from the business plan, and founders can manipulate those values in the way they prefer.
+- The main downside of the model: it relies on the fact that the input data came from the business plan – and founders can manipulate those values in the way they prefer

-- The model implies only two financing rounds, whereas startups’ story is way more complicated
+- The model implies only two financing rounds, whereas a startups story is way more complicated

-In this high volatile environment, predicting the future is hardly possible even for the major experts: the high rate of well-funded startups’ failure is the proof.
+In this highly volatile environment, predicting the future is hardly possible even for the major experts: the high rate of well-funded startups’ failure is proof.

-But Start-up’s world is fascinating, exciting and probably, something that cannot be too predictable: who would have thought that nowadays there’s a can running in the orbit?
+But the startup world is fascinating, exciting and probably, something that cannot be too predictable: who would have thought that we would ever have a car orbiting the earth from space?